rushilBhatt-lab/rushilBhatt-lab/README.md

 ### <h1 align="centre">Hi there, I'm Rushil Bhatt! 🙋🏽‍♂️</h1>

-<p align = "center">A <b>Front-end React Engineer<b> currently located 📍Warsaw, Poland.
-I'm passionate about creating front-end web applications and content that can benefit others.
-Mostly focused on website & mobile Design, Architecture and Clean Code.
-Besides developing, I can be found travelling to enjoy various types of food, cultures, and incredible eye-catching landscapes across the globe.
+<p align = "center">A skilled Front-end React Engineer based in Warsaw, Poland, with a strong passion for developing cutting-edge front-end web applications and content aimed at delivering tangible value to users.
+My expertise lies primarily in website and mobile design, architectural solutions, and the development of clean, maintainable code.
+Beyond my professional endeavours, I am an avid traveller who seeks to explore diverse culinary experiences, immerse myself in various cultures, and marvel at the breathtaking landscapes that span the globe.

 ### <h1>Skills 🎯💪</h1>
 ## 🖥️ Programming languages